1970 Major League Baseball postseason: Pittsburgh Pirates vs. Cincinnati Reds

 This was the first postseason meeting in the history of the Pirates-Reds rivalry, and the first of eleven straight NLCS series to feature either the Reds, Pirates, or Philadelphia Phillies.
 The Reds swept the Pirates to advance to the World Series for the first time since 1961.

 Gary Nolan pitched nine innings of shutout ball, and in the top of the tenth, RBIs from Lee May and Pete Rose in his postseason debut would secure a 3-0 Reds win on the road in Game 1.
-The Pirates' offense was neutered yet again in Game 2 as the Reds won thanks to a solo homer and RBI single from Bobby Tolan.
-When the series shifted to Cincinnati, Tolan was once again the hero for the Reds as he had an RBI single in the bottom of the eighth that put Cincinnati in the lead for good, securing the pennant.
+The Pirates' offense was neutered yet again in Game 2 as the Reds won thanks to a solo homer and RBI single from Bobby Tolan, taking a 2–0 series lead heading to Cincinnati.
+In the first postseason game at the then-brand new Riverfront Stadium, Tolan was once again the hero for the Reds as he had an RBI single in the bottom of the eighth that put Cincinnati in the lead for good, securing the pennant.
 This was the first playoff series win by the Reds since the 1940 World Series.

-The Pirates and Reds would meet in the postseason again five more times – in the NLCS in 1972 (Reds victory), 1975 (Reds victory), 1979 (Pirates victory), and 1990 (Reds victory), as well as the Wild Card Game in 2013 (Pirates victory).

 The Pirates would return to the NLCS the next year, and defeated the San Francisco Giants in four games en route to a World Series title.

+This was the first of four NL pennants won by the Reds during the 1970s.
+They would defeat the Pirates for the pennant again in 1972, then sweep them in 1975, and in 1976 they swept the Philadelphia Phillies en route to repeating as World Series champions.

+The Pirates and Reds would meet again in the NLCS in 1972, 1975, 1979, and 1990, and the Wild Card round in 2013, with the Pirates winning in 1979 and 2013, and the Reds winning in 1972, 1975, and 1990.